 A qualified mortgage has several federal guidelines and regulations to protect both the lender and borrower to ensure that one has the ability to repay the loan.
 Their income is stable and continuing.

 As lenders are starting to relax a little bit after the scare of the mortgage disaster nearly a decade ago, a few are exploring the area of Alternative Income Verification (AIV) loans.
 These types of loans consider the “big picture” when it comes to being a business owner.
 However, they are difficult to find and are limited to niche lenders.
 As of this writing, Texas and California are the states that are most welcoming to AIV loans.

 FINDING MORTGAGES FOR SMALL BUSINESS OWNERS

-As I mentioned previously, if you are in certain states, finding a loan to fit your needs is easier than the rest of us – for now.
-In the meantime, I spoke with Steve at Mortgage Solutions Financial, a large lender in Colorado, to find out what they recommend.
+If you are in certain states, finding a loan to fit your needs is easier than the rest of us for now.
+In the meantime, I spoke with Steve at Mortgage Solutions Financial (a large lender in Colorado) to find out what they recommend.

 They acknowledged obtaining a personal mortgage for small business owners was not always easy.
 However, if the income reported on their tax returns was not sufficient for home buying, then looking for a portfolio lender is their best chance.

 A portfolio lender is one that loans its own money and keeps the loan in its portfolio versus selling the mortgage to someone else, such as Fannie Mae or Freddie Mac.

 Some portfolio lenders include local or community banks or credit unions.
 These lenders focus on the relationship they have with borrowers and are in a position to make exceptions.

 - Proof of employment such as a letter from your CPA verifying your self-employment.